Pulmonary Embolism & DVT Negligence Claims

 If a clot blocks off one of the blood vessels in your lungs, you could become seriously ill, with shortness of breath and chest pain.
 You may feel lightheaded and could cough up blood.
 If your symptoms are severe the clot can be quickly fatal.
 A clot formed this way in the lungs is called a pulmonary embolism (PE).
 Around 1 in every 10 people who have an untreated DVT will develop a PE.
 For this reason, DVTs and PEs require urgent medical attention.

-There are several different tests which can help diagnose a DVT.
-A D-dimer blood test picks up the presence of a blood clot in your blood stream.
+There are several different tests that can help diagnose a DVT.
+A D-dimer blood test picks up the presence of a blood clot in your bloodstream.
 However, the D-dimer count can also be raised because of other things such as recent injury or pregnancy, so it is only useful as an indicator that something may be wrong.
 A Doppler ultrasound scan of your leg can detect blood flow in your leg’s deep veins, and if there is a clot present, the flow will be slowed or even stopped completely.
-Finally, there is a venogram, during which a dye is injected into your leg blood vessels and an X ray is taken.
+Finally, there is a venogram, during which a dye is injected into your leg blood vessels and an X-ray is taken.
 A blocked vessel should show up clearly on the film.

 Diagnosing a Pulmonary Embolism (PE)

 In addition to the DVT tests, there are a couple of special tests that are used to see if there is a lung clot.
 Like the venogram for your leg, pulmonary angiography is when dye is used to show up the blood flow in your lungs, and it is visualised using a CT scan, instead of an X-ray.
 Then there is a specialised scan known as a ventilation-perfusion or V/Q scan which examines both the blood and airflow in your lungs.